avgator/avstudio-docs/docs/avstudio-about.md

 #  About AVgator Studio (AVstudio)

-Created by Space Sync for Confluence, last modified on May 04, 2023

 To create a user interface on HTML5 for a Crestron control system, you can use a software tool like AVstudio by AVgator Inc, which is specifically designed for this purpose.
 Here are the basic steps to